Recovery boiler: Black liquor dry solids

-When looking at the virgin black liquor dry solids we note that on average dry solids has increased.
+When looking at the virgin black liquor dry solids we note that on average, the percentage of dry solids has increased.
 This is especially true for latest very large recovery boilers.
 Design dry solids for green field mills have been either 80 or 85% dry solids.
 80% (or before that 75%) dry solids has been in use in Asia and South America.
 85% (or before that 80%) has been in use in Scandinavia and Europe.

 High temperature and pressure recovery boiler

 Development of recovery boiler main steam pressure and temperature was rapid at the beginning.
 By 1955, not even 20 years from birth of recovery boiler highest steam pressures were 10.0 MPa and 480 °C. The pressures and temperatures used then backed downward somewhat due to safety.
 By 1980 there were about 700 recovery boilers in the world.

 Development of recovery boiler pressure, temperature and capacity.

 Safety

 One of the main hazards in operation of recovery boilers is the smelt-water explosion.
 This can happen if even a small amount of water is mixed with the solids in high temperature.
 Smelt-water explosion is purely a physical phenomenon.
 The smelt water explosion phenomena have been studied by Grace.
 The liquid - liquid type explosion mechanism has been established as one of the main causes of recovery boiler explosions.

 In the smelt water explosion even a few liters of water, when mixed with molten smelt can violently turn to steam in few tenths of a second.
 Char bed and water can coexist as steam blanketing reduces heat transfer.
 Some trigger event destroys the balance and water is evaporated quickly through direct contact with smelt.
 This sudden evaporation causes increase of volume and a pressure wave of some 10 000 – 100 000 Pa.
 The force is usually sufficient to cause all furnace walls to bend out of shape.
 Safety of equipment and personnel requires an immediate shutdown of the recovery boiler if there is a possibility that water has entered the furnace.
 All recovery boilers have to be equipped with special automatic shutdown sequence.

 The other type of explosions is the combustible gases explosion.
 For this to happen the fuel and the air have to be mixed before the ignition.
 Typical conditions are either a blackout (loss of flame) without purge of furnace or continuous operation in a substoichiometric state.
 To detect blackout flame monitoring devices are installed, with subsequent interlocked purge and startup.
 Combustible gas explosions are connected with oil/gas firing in the boiler.
 As also continuous O_{2} monitoring is practiced in virtually every boiler the noncombustible gas explosions have become very rare.